i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 ## Setting up a project

-First, we need to create a folder for the project and initialise an empty git repository.
+First, we need to create a folder for the project and initialize an empty git repository.
 The Git repository is optional.
 However, it will help us later with dependency management using Git Submodules.
 Open the terminal and type: